 Next, Changes to the module specific activation system to accommodate Rampant Battles series rules.

-Caesar is used only for Trump activations, 5 per assault period.
-He Trump activates any single Legion, *all* of its units including its Scorpion artillery, and regardless of range.
+Caesar is used only for Trump activations, 5 successes allowed per assault period.
+He Trump activates any single Legion, all of its units including its Scorpion artillery, and regardless of range.
 He moves automatically to stack with any one unit from the legion he activates this way, and provides his Charisma modifier to any unit he stacks with or that is adjacent.
 He can rally only the unit he stacks with in a March activation, before it moves.
 He must move with the unit he stacks with and he remains with it until the next time he Trumps, and he is subject to leader loss normally.

 Caesar *may* use a Trump activation of a legion as a Regroup activation.
 Whichever unit of the legion he moves to, move the legion’s Eagle to that hex.
 Perform the regroup action normally, with all units that are stacked with or adjacent to Caesar getting his charisma benefit on their rally attempts.
 After all those, Regroup eligible previously Routed cohorts from that legion, only, in the regroup box (not routed this game turn in other words), letting them attempt their regroup rolls normally.